The Restructuring Review: Greece

 - the above transactions would ideally take place with the participation of existing major shareholders, in the form of new equity contributions (a component that has been quite limited in Greece up until now) or of an investor capable of enhancing further debtors' management efficiency, capital structure, and credibility in the Greek and international market.

 vii Other laws relevant to insolvency and restructuring

 The taking and enforcement of security

-Moreover, financial assistance to companies is provided mainly by the banks, which enjoy multiple types of security measures and privileged enforcement in case of insolvency.
+Moreover, financial assistance to companies is provided mainly by the banks, which enjoy multiple types of security measures and privileged enforcement in cases of insolvency.
 A bank providing a loan will take a mortgage on the company's immovable property or a fixed or floating charge on its movable property, particularly on its inventory and equipment.
-A very important amendment concerns the priority of those claims that arise from financing of the entity in connection to a restructuring or reorganisation plan.
-Such claims are now the top priority and must be satisfied in full.
-Thus, banks that in most cases provide such financing are fully protected and satisfied, under the new Bankruptcy Code.
+Claims arising from financing of the entity in connection to a restructuring plan are now the top priority and must be satisfied in full.
+Thus, banks that in most cases provide such financing are fully protected and satisfied under the new Bankruptcy Law.

 Duties of directors of companies in financial difficulties

 In Greece, the law sets out two different categories of the directors' duties: the first category concerns the payment of the entity's tax liabilities and social security contributions, while the second category concerns the initiation of the bankruptcy proceedings.